iamwillsoto/iamwillsoto/README.md

-# Will A. Soto — AWS Cloud Engineer | AWS Community Builder | US Navy Veteran
+# Will A. Soto — AWS Cloud Engineer

 AWS Cloud Engineer designing and operating enterprise AWS platforms with a focus on network segmentation, Terraform-driven infrastructure, and production-grade CI/CD automation.
 I build secure, highly available, audit-ready environments engineered for governance, reliability, and operational control at scale.